There are many Couch to 5k apps on the market, but what if you want to continue your running journey and take on a 10k?

-With a 10k being double the distance, this means you’ll need to build up your endurance and stamina (e.g. your aerobic fitness) in order to run a 10k.
+With a 10k being double the distance of a 5k, this means you’ll need to build up your endurance and stamina (e.g. your aerobic fitness) in order to run a 10k.

 Pacing is essentially the rate at which you run, or put simply, how quick you run a certain distance.

 This is important because your pace during a 5k run will not be the same as your pace during a 10k run.